sdvelev/Event-Planning-and-Collaboration-Tool-frontend/README.md

 </p>
 5. Authentication and Authorization

 Authentication is managed by the interchange of JWT tokens.
 In the payload of that token, data for the currently loged user is preserved.
 That is used when it comes to authorization.
-The authorization policy is done by internal filtering and is as follows: all `GET` requests are allowed, as well as all `POST` requests that are intended for the user controller (as a mean for registration).
+The authorization policy is done by internal filtering and is as follows: all `GET` requests are allowed, as well as all `POST` requests that are intended for the login and user controller (as a mean for registration).
 All other requests require **Authorization** header with value in the form of **Bearer *<token>*** where *<token>* is the token associated to the current session returned by the result of the login method.
 When it comes to the UI in **Angular**, the browser's local storage is used for storing token information.

 6. Task management